 Certain properties might require thousands of dollars in advertising expenses before the right buyer happens to see the ad and call.

 If you want to avoid paying any commissions, you can also sell your house to investors like us for CASH

 We fair prices for properties – and we can close fast (in as little as 3-5 days if you need to).

-Sometimes we’ll purchase Hartford houses, fix them up, then rent them out… sometimes we’ll fix them up and sell them to other people looking for great homes in the area, and a lot of other reasons, too – but we love to hear from people like you who are thinking of selling anywhere in CT.
+Sometimes we’ll purchase Connecticut houses, fix them up, then rent them out… sometimes we’ll fix them up and sell them to other people looking for great homes in the area, and a lot of other reasons, too – but we love to hear from people like you who are thinking of selling anywhere in .

-We’re investors who care a lot about Hartford.
+We’re investors who care a lot about Connecticut.